 And one of these skills is being a good question asker.
 The power of asking questions is seen clearly in the two greatest educators of all time: Socrates and Jesus.
 Both men were master teachers.
 Both men knew most (and in the case of Jesus, all) the answers.
 Both men had a unique ability to lead others to those answers.
 And both men were great questioners.

-Here are six questions I’ve found extremely helpful to create the sort of dialogue we should desire about issues of
+Here are six questions I’ve found extremely helpful to create the sort of dialogue we should desire about issues of faith and culture.

 First, What do you mean by that?
 The battle of ideas is always the battle over the definition of words.
 Thus, it’s vital in any conversation to clarify the terms being used.
 For example, the most important thing to clarify about whether same-sex marriage should be legal is the definition of marriage.
 So when the topic comes up, ask, “Hold on, before we go too far into what kind of unions should be considered marriage, what do you mean by marriage?”
 Often, when it comes to these crucial issues, we’re using the same vocabulary as those with whom we disagree, but not the same dictionary.